hulkiedo17/edit/README.md

 # Build

-You need to build: make, cmake, GCC or Clang, bash.
+You need to build: meson, ninja, c compiler, bash.

 Builds only on linux.